 An international student is defined as any student wanting to attend the University who does not have the classification of United States citizen or permanent resident status as defined by the Bureau of U.S. Citizenship and Immigration Services (USCIS).
-An individual's immigration status determines whether the student must attend full-time.
+This student will attend HBU on a non-immigrant via status, e.g., F-1, H-4, L-2, A-1, etc. An individual's immigration status determines whether the student must attend full-time.
 More detailed information can be obtained by contacting the Office of International Student Services at 281-649-3292, fax to 281-649-3217, or e-mail to goglobal@hbu.edu.
 All documents must be on file prior to admission consideration.
 HBU assumes ownership of all documents.

 - 1. Application for admission must be completed and returned to the appropriate admissions department (Undergraduate Admissions Office or Graduate Admissions).
 Online submission of an application is strongly encouraged.
-Paper versions of our application can also be provided upon request. - 2.
+Paper versions of our application can also be provided upon request.
+The Graduate School does not have a paper copy of the application; prospective students will complete an online application. - 2.
 An official transcript must be submitted showing graduation from a secondary school or its equivalent for undergraduate applicants.
 An official transcript showing a degree from a regionally accredited college or university must be submitted for graduate admissions as well as official copies of transcripts from each post-secondary institution attended.
 Any undergraduate or graduate applicant who has attended a college or university outside the United States must have his or her transcripts sent to a university approved foreign evaluation service for a course-by-course evaluation and a grade point average calculation.
 A copy of the evaluation must be sent directly to HBU from the evaluation service.
 Freshman applicants must also complete this process of evaluation for all foreign high school transcripts.
 Names of approved evaluation services are available at www.hbu.edu/international.
 The transferring undergraduate student should have a minimum cumulative grade point average of 2.0 on a 4.0 scale for all undergraduate work.
 A graduate student applicant must meet the minimum grade point requirements of the specific graduate program.